参考 is_array(), explode(), implode(), split(), preg_split(), and unset().

 <?php

-function array_rotate($array$shift) {
+function array_rotate($array, $shift) {

-is_array($array) || !is_numeric($shift)) {
+if(!is_array($array) || !is_numeric($shift)) {

-is_array($array)) error_log(__FUNCTION__.' expects first argument to be array; '.gettype($array).' received.');
+if(!is_array($array)) error_log(__FUNCTION__.' expects first argument to be array; '.gettype($array).' received.');

-is_numeric($shift)) error_log(__FUNCTION__.' expects second argument to be numeric; '.gettype($shift)." `$shift` received.");
+if(!is_numeric($shift)) error_log(__FUNCTION__.' expects second argument to be numeric; '.gettype($shift)." `$shift` received.");

 }